 Other tests to determine bleeding time include activated clotting time and PT/PTT.
 These will have normal results in dogs with vWD.
-However, it is important to run these test to rule out other bleeding issues.
+However, it is important to run these tests to rule out other bleeding issues.

-When bleeding occurs during surgery, the vet will attempt to ligate vessels (sew up) blood vessels as fast as possible.
+When bleeding occurs during surgery, the vet will attempt to ligate vessels (stitch them up) as fast as possible.
 A dog with significant blood loss will need a blood transfusion.
 Vets also take precautions to avoid any drugs that can further prolong bleeding or affect clotting mechanisms, including aspirin, certain types of antibiotics, or heparin.

 There is a pretreatment option if the presence of vWD is known prior to surgery and the surgery is considered necessary (meaning the benefits are deemed to outweigh the risks).
 The veterinarian can administer cryoprecipitate, a blood product that is rich in von Willebrand factor.
-If cryoprecipitate is not available, plasma is an alternative (though it does not contain as much von Willebrand factor.
+If cryoprecipitate is not available, plasma is an alternative, although it does not contain as much von Willebrand factor.
 These blood products can temporarily provide the dog with the vWF needed to form blood clots during surgery.